grillod/EvernoteBackupENEX/README.md

 See Wiki for more details.

-Evernote backup does not save notebook/note structure.
+Native Evernote backup does not save notebook/note structure.

 With proper tagging and using Evernote Legacy's export to ENEX, this code allows you to save your Evernote notes in a local file system folder structure.